QuaSi-Software/Documentation/docs/resie_description_components.md

 $$ \tilde{q}_{in,out} = \frac{\dot{Q}_{in,out}}{h_{\text{probe}}}\ $$

-Since the heat extraction or injection rate varies with each time step, a superposition approach is chosen, which is based on Duhamels theorem.[^Özisik] The temperature at the borehole wall is calculated by superimposing the temperature responses to past heat pulses:
+Since the heat extraction or injection rate varies with each time step, a superposition approach is chosen, which is based on Duhamels theorem.[^Özisik] The temperature at the borehole wall \(T_B\) is calculated by superimposing the temperature responses to past heat pulses:

 [^Özisik]: Özisik, M.N.
 Heat conduction.
 New York: Wiley-Interscience, 1980.
 ISBN 047105481X

 $$ T_B = T_{s,u} + \sum_{i=1}^n \left[ \frac{\tilde{q}_{in,out,i} - \tilde{q}_{in,out,i-1}}{2\pi\lambda_s} \cdot g(t_n - t_{i-1}) \right]\ $$

 The undisturbed ground temperature \(T_{s,u}\) can be assumed as a constant value averaged over the probe depth.
 With the assumption of a thermal borehole resistance \(R_{B}\) between the borehole wall and the circulating fluid, an average fluid temperature \(T_{\text{fl,avg}}\) can be calculated from the borehole temperature.
 The calculation approach of the thermal borehole resistance will be discussed in more detail later.